woman flexing biceps

 Does Bench Press Work Your Biceps?

-No, the bench press does not work your biceps.
+No, the bench press does not work your biceps significantly.
 The bench press is primarily a compound exercise that targets the chest, shoulders, and triceps.
-While the biceps do play a secondary role in the bench press exercise, they are not the primary muscles being targeted.
+While the biceps do play a minor stabilizing role during the bench press, they are not meaningfully activated or developed through this movement.
+(Not sure which exercises best match your fitness level and goals?
+Our quick assessment quiz can help identify the most effective movements for your training plan.)

 Can You Build Biceps With Bench Press?